-U.S. citizens, permanent residents and undocumented persons who attended a California high school for a minimum of three years and graduated from a California high school or attained the equivalent, may be eligible for an exemption from the nonresident tuition fee.
+U.S. citizens, permanent residents and undocumented persons may be eligible for a nonresident tuition exemption called AB540.
 Students who are nonimmigrant aliens (e.g., F-visa holders or B-visa holders) are not eligible for this AB 540 exemption.
-To qualify for the AB 540 waiver, students must fill out the AB 540 California Nonresident Tuition Exemption Request form and provide a copy of their official high school transcripts to the Admissions and Records Office.
+To qualify for the AB 540 waiver, students must fill out the AB 540 California Nonresident Tuition Exemption Request form and provide proof to the Admissions and Records Office.